The Locker Key

 “That money doesn’t belong to me.”

 “Jake.
 Read my lips.
-That money and that gear belong to whoever has it in their possession.
+With the actual owner pushing up daisies, hat money and that gear belong to whoever has it in their possession.
 What doesn’t belong to you is your life.
 Not until this is over and you have safely unloaded that chip.”

-Jake is no dummy.
-He knows that Corelli is right.
-He walks over to the window and looks out at the city.
+Jake was no dummy.
+He knew that Corelli was right.
+He walked over to the window and looked out at the city.

-Corelli thumbs through his business card box until he finds what he’s looking for.
-He walks over to the window and hands Jake a card.
+Corelli thumbed through his business card box until he found what he was looking for.
+He walked over to the window and handed Jake a card.
 “The guy’s name is Mick Tyler.
 He’ll keep you alive.
 He’ll help you plan a strategy and be your go-between.
-Go call him right now at a pay phone on the street.
+Go call him right now at a pay phone fi you can still find one.
 Do nothing until you talk to him.
 Nothing.
 You’ve got to disappear for a while, Jake.
 You’ve got to get clean away.
 And Stacy too.”

-“She’s gone to Chatham to be with her mom for a while.”
+“She’s gone to Chatham to be with her mom.”

 “Get hold of her and let her know she should stay there till she hears from you.
 Now get out of here.”

-Jake turns to leave, then turns back The two men embrace warmly.
+Jake turned to leave, then turned back The two men embrace warmly.
+“Thanks Tony.”
+Jake said.

 ~ 5 ~

-On this morning, they are doing some follow-up at the coffee shop where they last saw Marlowe and then tracked him to city hall.
+On this morning, they were doing some follow-up at the coffee shop where they last saw Marlowe and then tracked him to city hall.

-They are out the back where a young guy named Toby Roberts was taking a smoke break.
+They were out the back where a young guy named Toby Roberts was taking a smoke break.

-“What about the guy who gave you the note?” said Eldon, who is the older Dupree and did most of the talking because his younger brother, Calvin, was pretty much a moron.
+“What about the guy who gave you the note?” said Eldon, who was the older Dupree and did most of the talking because his younger brother, Calvin, was pretty much a moron.

 “Yeah, he comes in regularly.
 I remember because I recognized him.
 He’s got a column in the Sunday Sun...It’s called The Couch Potato…ummm Couch Potato Chronicles.
 Yeah.”